AlbertoIbarra/DataViz_Course/Data Descriptions/airbnb_bcn.md

     + `reviews_per_month`, average number of reviews per month, with many missing values.

+* The table `neighbourhoods` is a list of the 73 neighbourhoods of Barcelona.
+It has two fields:

+    + `neighbourhood_group`, 10 groups of neighbourhoods.

+    + `neighbourhood`, the neighbourhoods, as defined by the local authority.

-* The table `reviews` contains detailed reviews for listings in Barcelona.
+* The table `reviews` contains 411,371 detailed reviews for listings in Barcelona.
 The fields are:

     + `listing_id`, described above.